BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 ### Exercise 5

-Read about spirals at <http://en.wikipedia.org/wiki/Spiral>; then write a program that draws an Archimedian spiral as in figure 4.4.
+Read about spirals at <http://en.wikipedia.org/wiki/Spiral>; then write a program that draws an Archimedian spiral as in Figure 4.4.

 ```@eval
 using ThinkJulia